adamranieri/XPath-Hero/questions.md

 # Xpath
 Selecting Web Elements from the DOM is an essential skill for automating web pages.
 There are a lot of ways to do Xpath and there is no always best solution.
 Try to answer the following questions by using Xpath.
 In chrome console, you can do $x("some xpath")to select these elements.
 This cheatsheet is also very helpful https://devhints.io/xpath . $x returns an array of elements.
-You can add .map(e => innerHTML) to see an easy printout of the nodes selected.
+Save all your Xpath queries in text file.
+You should try to do it individually but seek hints from others if you get stuck.
+Compare queries with your teammates as there are many ways to write these.

 ## Employee Overview